Wu Qing-feng: Influences: music

-Without receiving any formal training, Qing-Feng Wu taught himself piano and music theory out of interest.
-As Qing-Feng Wu's elder sister started to learn to play the piano when he was an elementary school student, he used to observe her playing and practiced secretly when no one else was home.
-Qing-Feng Wu enjoyed going to record shops and only listened to classical music, such as the works of Claude Debussy, Erik Satie along with several of his favorite composers.
+Without receiving any formal training, Wu taught himself piano and music theory out of interest.
+As Wu's elder sister started to learn to play the piano when he was an elementary school student, he used to observe her playing and practiced secretly when no one else was home.
+Wu enjoyed going to record shops and only listened to classical music, such as the works of Claude Debussy, Erik Satie along with several of his favorite composers.

 When he was in junior high school, he listened to Faye Wong's album Sky given by his elder sister, and since then, he "has started to listen to all kinds of genres".
 He talked about it in an interview: "Retrospectively, that was the time when music was truly beautiful...from 1994 to 2000.
 To me, the songs of those years are the most impressive.
 It probably has something to do with my adolescence.
-Many of the songs from that time are even more trendy and edgier than those now".Qing-Feng Wu is deeply inspired by the following music artists: Faye Wong, A-Mei, Faith Yang, Jeff Buckley, Tori Amos, Björk, Ringo Sheena, Radiohead, Chyi Yu and Ai Jing.
-Qing-Feng Wu has often covered the works of the above artists in his performance.
+Many of the songs from that time are even more trendy and edgier than those now".Wu is deeply inspired by the following music artists: Faye Wong, A-Mei, Faith Yang, Jeff Buckley, Tori Amos, Björk, Ringo Sheena, Radiohead, Chyi Yu and Ai Jing.
+Wu has often covered the works of the above artists in his performance.

 Influences: writing

-Qing-Feng Wu has always been highly sensitive to words.
+Wu has always been highly sensitive to words.
 At the age of 3 or 4, he was taught to write Chinese characters by his grandfather.
 Whenever there were visitors coming, his grandfather would have him recognize words and recite newspaper aloud as a performance.
-Qing-Feng Wu therefore was able to recognize a great number of words at a very young age.
+Wu therefore was able to recognize a great number of words at a very young age.
 When he was an elementary school boy, he even edited a personal dictionary by comparing several dictionaries.
-When in college, Qing-Feng Wu admired contemporary poets Hsia-Yu (Katie Lee, 夏宇) and Li Chen (陳黎).
+When in college, Wu admired contemporary poets Hsia-Yu (Katie Lee, 夏宇) and Li Chen (陳黎).
 Qing-Feng's lyrics style has partially inherited the experimentalism and the deconstructive method linguistically and syntactically from the two poets.
 He also mentioned that the foundation of his lyrics writing may have been built along the process of word-recognition and his habit of reading Chinese dictionaries as a child.